supernova4869/s_mmpbsa/README.md

 - Interactive operation, no need to write parameter files.
 Also, user can write shell script to invoke s_mmpbsa for batch use.
 - Considers electric screening effect, as "J. Chem.
 Inf.
 Model.
 2021, 61, 2454".
 - Considers conformational entropy, as "J. Chem.
 Phys.
 2017, 146, 124124".
-- Could store analyzation results for further reproducable analyzation.
+- Could store analysis results for further reproducable analysis.

 ## Main function
 - Binding energy calculation from MD simulation.